 The panel will review these and other crucial issues:

-- What are the parameters of statutory and common law indemnity and how can parties alter these obligations contractually?
+- What are statutory and common law indemnity parameters, and how can parties alter these obligations contractually?

 - How can business counsel best mitigate risk when drafting and negotiating indemnification and hold harmless provisions in various contracts?